Common name: Pampas Grass

 To reduce spread, the plants root system can be cut back around its perimeter and the offcuts transplanted to increase stock.

-Week 17: Select sheltered sunny spot, and prepare the planting area by digging in organic compost or manure to assure good drainage.
+Select a sheltered sunny spot, and prepare the planting area by digging in organic compost or manure to assure good drainage.

 Dig the planting hole big enough to accommodate the root ball.

 Soak the plant thoroughly with water before removing it from the container.

 If the plant has become somewhat pot bound cut through the roots to loosen them, then spread the roots outward on all sides.

 When planting ensure that the crown is set at ground level, add some slow release fertiliser to the backfill material.

 Water the plant and cover the area around it with 75mm (3") mulch.

 Water the plant regularly for the first few weeks.